kit-cml/ToxCML-Hybrid-mfCoQ-RASAR/README.md

 **What this step does:**
 - Integrates the **consensus QSAR** probability and **consensus read-across** probability into a single hybrid **q‑RASAR** probability using a linear weighting scheme:
   - \( P_{\text{q‑RASAR}} = w \cdot P_{\text{QSAR,consensus}} + (1 - w) \cdot P_{\text{RA,consensus}} \).
-- Performs grid search over the weight \( w \) to maximize a joint performance score combining AUC and ACC.
+- Performs grid search over the weight \( w \) to maximize a joint performance score (e.g., combining AUC and ACC).
 - Evaluates hybrid q‑RASAR on unseen test and external validation sets, showing that the hybrid model consistently outperforms individual consensus QSAR and consensus read-across across the 18 endpoints.

 ## Applicability domain and chemical space analysis

 **Folder:**
 `AD Analysis/`

-**What this step does:**
+**What this step contains:**
-- Quantifies global QSAR-domain coverage using similarity-based and leverage-based AD definitions.
-- Assesses local read-across AD based on similarity to nearest neighbors.
-- Defines a final q‑RASAR AD as the intersection of QSAR and read-across domains, ensuring that reported predictions are restricted to well-supported chemical space regions.
+- Pre-computed applicability-domain annotations for all compounds and endpoints, indicating whether each compound is **INSIDE** or **OUTSIDE** the final q‑RASAR AD.
+- These AD labels can be used to filter predictions and interpret model reliability.

 ## How to cite

-If you use this repository, the code, or any derived models in your work, please cite: (on-going publication)
+If you use this repository, the code, or any derived models in your work, please cite (on-going publication).